Table of Contents

 Optional Certification For Heating Equipment Technicians

 There are some certifications you can get for certain related industries, but they’re not mandatory.
 For instance, you may be interested in the Heating Equipment Technician Certification, which recognizes competency in both residential and non-residential service of heating equipment, water heating equipment and appliances that use heating oil.
-If you’re getting NORA or NATE certification, you might as well get this, as well; it has the same requirements.
-Employment Security has the application.

 It’s always important to check with county and state offices to see if there are local licensing requirements.
 We looked at some of the largest cities and didn’t find any such licenses, but it’s best to verify and to see if there have been any changes.